Bringing it all together

 That completes the story.
 Now it's time to test.

 Using the HTTP Request action from the tip in Step 1, send the following payload.
-In our sample data set, Jane Doe already has multiple alerts, so the List query will return more than two results and the Trigger will escalate.
+In our sample data set, Jane Doe already has multiple alerts, so the List query will return more than two results and the Condition will escalate.

 {